Alex-CodeLab/webcnc/readme.md

 #### Installation

 - Set the correct ip_address in `websocket.js`

 For development, start a simple webserver.
 There are a few options:

-- `python -m SimpleHTTPServer`
+    python -m SimpleHTTPServer

-- if using Pycharm IDE (or similar), use the build in server to open index.html
+if using Pycharm IDE (or similar), use the build-in server to open index.html.
-- or, for autoreload during development, use `httpwatcher`
+Or, for auto-reload during development, use `httpwatcher`

 (disable CORS if you want to update settings.
-This wont be required once it runs on the ESP32).
+This won't be required once it runs on the ESP32).

 #### Contribute